Section VIII. Appeals of Student Conduct Actions

-A. Only the student found responsible for a conduct violation has the right of appeal, except in disciplinary cases involving sexual misconduct, hazing or "crimes of violence."
+A. Right of Appeal.
+Only the student found responsible for a conduct violation (the Respondent) has the right of appeal, except in conduct cases involving sexual misconduct, hazing or "crimes of violence."
 In such cases, the Reporting Party also has the right to appeal the outcome of a conduct proceeding.

 B. Timeline and Form of Appeal

-1. Appeals by the Respondent must be submitted to Community Values & Restorative Practices within five working days following written notification of the decision.
+1. The Respondent must submit an appeal to the Director of Community Values & Restorative Practices within five working days following written notification of the decision.

-2. A Reporting Party who wishes to appeal a conduct action of alleged hazing, sexual misconduct, or a "crime of violence" must submit a written appeal to Community Values & Restorative Practices within five working days following written notification of the decision.
+2. A Reporting Party who wishes to appeal a conduct action of alleged hazing or a "crime of violence" must submit a written appeal to the Director of Community Values & Restorative Practices within five working days following written notification of the decision.

-1. A Respondent may appeal Administrative Resolutions only on the ground of an excessive or inappropriate sanction.
+1. A Respondent may appeal Informal Resolutions only on the ground of an excessive or inappropriate sanction.

-2. Students may appeal Administrative or Committee Hearings on the following grounds:
+2. Students may appeal Administrative Conferences or Panels on the following grounds:

 a.
-Procedural irregularity severe enough to have denied the student a fair hearing.
-Procedural deviations will not be sufficient to sustain an appeal unless they are found to be severe enough to have denied the student a fair hearing.
+Procedural irregularity severe enough to have denied the student a fair proceeding.
+Procedural deviations will not be sufficient to sustain an appeal unless they are found to be severe enough to have denied the student a fair proceeding.

 b.
-Discrimination in the hearing on a basis prohibited by university policy which caused an unfair hearing.
+Discrimination in the proceeding on a basis prohibited by university policy which caused an unfair proceeding.

 c.
 Lack of sufficient evidence to support the decision.

 d.
-New material evidence that is not merely corroborative or repetitive, unknown by the student at the time of the hearing and pertinent to the case.
+New material evidence that is not merely corroborative or repetitive, unknown by the student at the time of the proceeding and pertinent to the case.

 e.
 An excessive or inappropriate sanction.

-3. Notice to Reporting Party: The Director/designee will provide the reporting party reporting a "crime of violence," hazing, or sexual misconduct prompt notice of any appeal received by the Respondent.
+3. Notice to Reporting Party.
+The Director/designee will provide the reporting party reporting a "crime of violence" or hazing prompt notice of any appeal received by the Respondent.

 4. Appeals by the Reporting Party.

 a.
-A party alleging a "crime of violence," hazing, or sexual misconduct may appeal a sanction(s) on one or more of the following four grounds.
-The Reporting Party may appeal a "not responsible" finding on any of the first three grounds.
+A party alleging a “crime of violence” or hazing may appeal a sanction(s) on one or more of the following four grounds.
+The Reporting Party may appeal a “not responsible” finding on any of the first three grounds.